It was an unbelievable experience to partner with Princess Cruises for this post. All opinions expressed are my own.

 Before you board on your ship, choose your excursions and book them in advance.
 It is so nice how Princess Cruises does this.
 When you purchase your cruise, you will be given an ID and password to log on and start planning your trip.
 There are so many helpful resources while doing this.

 One of the many options is selecting your Cruise Port Excursions.
 Do this immediately.
 Don’t wait.
-Two reason why you want to select this before hand:
+Two reasons why you want to select this beforehand:

 - The popular excursions fill up fast.

 - Research the excursions while you are at home, read reviews and get some insight on the excursions you are selecting.
 If you wait to do this on the ship, it may be too late to be able to sign up for what you want.